-You may also pay in-person at our office.
-We accept cash, checks, MasterCard, Visa, American Express, or Discover.
+In Person: We accept cash, checks, MasterCard, Visa, American Express, or Discover.

-The “Monthly Payment Plan” offered through Tuition Management Systems enables a student to budget all or part of the Student Bill without interest.
-The Plan may be used in conjunction with all forms of Financial Aid such as grants, loans, and scholarships.
+The Monthly Payment Plan offered through Tuition Management Systems enables a student to budget all or part of the Student eBill without interest.
+The Plan may be used in conjunction with all forms of financial aid such as grants, loans, and scholarships.
 Monthly payments must be made to TMS by the first of each month.

-A student may participate in the Plan by budgeting costs from July 1 to November 1 for the fall term, and from December 1 to April 1 for the spring term for an enrollment fee of $55.00.
+A student may participate in a ten-month payment plan by budgeting costs from July 1 to November 1 for the fall term, and from December 1 to April 1 for the spring term for an enrollment fee of $55.00.
 You may also budget for a single term for an enrollment fee of $40.00.

-If you are delinquent in your payment to TMS, the University will consider your Student Bill unsatisfied.
+The fall/spring term budgeted amount is credited to the student's FSU account.
+If you are delinquent in your payment to TMS, the University will consider your Student eBill unsatisfied.

 General Notice Regarding All Payments